Skip to content

 Climbing & Waterproofness

 The rock performance and grip really elevated my Via Ferrata and Scrambling abilities thanks to the climbing zones.
 The La Sportiva Climbing zone features a rubber sole designed to help find a crack or ledge which traditional hiking shoes won’t offer and smears very well.
-I have used them on Grade 1 scrambles in the UK as well as while abseiling which they handled with ease.
-Also, the sole deals with wet rock, loose scree and mud very well so overall, they inspire confidence underfoot.
-The Vibram Sole shows rounded lugs which perform well in muddy conditions and loose gravel so they are comparable to a top-end hiking shoe while giving climbing features.
+I have used them on Grade 1 scrambles in the UK as well as while abseiling, which they handled with ease.
+Also, the sole deals with wet rock, loose scree and mud very well, so overall, they inspire confidence underfoot.
+The Vibram Sole shows rounded lugs which perform well in muddy conditions and loose gravel, so they are comparable to a top-end hiking shoe while giving climbing features.

 Comfort, Fit & Durability